jakeheis/CKClass/README.md

 CKClasses
 =====
-CKClasses perform the same basic function as CSS classes: they allow a certain set of appearance-related rules to be shared among elements across an entire application.
+CKClasses perform the same basic function as CSS classes, but for iOS.
+They allow a certain set of appearance-related rules to be shared among certain elements across an entire application.

 Usage
 =====